 Access control settings are maintained for receiving organizations but have no consequence, since all features are owned by the publishing user in the receiving organizations.

-Once the receiving organization has enabled delete protection on a layer shared as a copy, sync will stop working if the sending organization turns off sharing on the layer.
+Once the receiving organization has enabled delete protection on an item shared as a copy, sync will stop working if the sending organization turns off sharing on the layer.
 For example, if the sending organization turns off sharing on a shared layer item, and then edits the layer and shares the item with the receiving organization again, the edits will not be synced to the layer in the receiving organization.
-To reinstate sync on the layer, the receiving organization must first disable delete protection and delete the layer, and the sending organization must reshare the layer as a copy.
+To reinstate sync on the layer, the receiving organization must first disable delete protection and delete the layer, and the sending organization must reshare the item as a copy.

-When you copy feature layers that have time settings enabled, time is not enabled on the copied feature layer in receiving organizations.
+When you copy feature layers and views that have time settings enabled, time is not enabled on the copied feature layer in receiving organizations.

-If the feature layer's data in the sending organization is from a versioned enterprise geodatabase, edits made to the published version are sent when the workspace is synced.
+If the data from a feature layer or view in the sending organization is from a versioned enterprise geodatabase, edits made to the published version are sent when the workspace is synced.